 Quadrennial: Four Years of Spectacular Buckles from the U.S. and Abroad is an invitational exhibition that highlights a selection of work from the past four World Champion Belt Buckle competitions (WCBBC), with the most recent WCBBC juried by artists Bryan Petersen and Nash Quinn in 2016.

-Quadrennial, curated by Bryan Petersen, will feature over 60 artists in the craft field of metalsmithing and highlights works in a variety of forms and techniques, including 3-D printing, lapidary, plastics, fused glass on metal, exotic materials, and more.
+Quadrennial, curated by Bryan Petersen, will feature 39 artists in the craft field of metalsmithing and highlights works in a variety of forms and techniques, including 3-D printing, lapidary, plastics, fused glass on metal, exotic materials, and more.
 The artists featured in the exhibit comment on narrative themes, gender issues, politics, technology, religion, mythology, and mortality, among many other themes.
 The exhibition is free and open to the public.

 Established in 2012, the WCBBC honors the history of art and the chronicle of title belts by inviting artists to conceive of their own narrative.
 Each year, more than 60 finalists’ works are on display at the championship’s virtual online gallery for a twelve-month period.
 Competition participants are from across the globe.